Once my bank is garnished, it’s too late to get it unfrozen.

 Garnishment actions have to be released, once a bankruptcy is filed, in accordance with the provisions of a section of the Federal bankruptcy laws known as the “automatic stay”.
 This provision of the bankruptcy laws goes into effect when a bankruptcy case is filed and it serves to prevent creditors from continuing to make collection attempts.
 The automatic stay is one of the major benefits associated with filing a bankruptcy case and it is this provision that will release a bank garnishment.

-Call us at 404-941-1414 if you are facing a garnishment action.
+Contact us if you are facing a garnishment action.
 We may be able to save your money!